 This life isn’t about you; you are simply the one who is living it.

-I think Max Lucado says it best when He says, “God does not exist to make a big deal out of us.
+IMax Lucado says it best when He says, “God does not exist to make a big deal out of us.
 We exist to make a big deal out of Him.
 It’s not about you.
 It’s not about me.
-It’s all about Him.“
+It’s about Him.”

 So many people seem to believe that this life is a possession that belongs to them, but that’s not the truth.
 Your life belongs to God.
 He has a set path for you to follow, but a multitude of things have gotten in the way of this idea.